NSAMA BOARD OF DIRECTORS

 Director, Mass General Brigham Pathology Graduate Medical Education

-Erin is the Medical Education Program administrator in Pediatric GI at Boston Children’s Hospital (BCH).
-Erin was the Education Program Manager in Vascular Surgery at MGH, Pediatric Fellowships at MGH and Neurology at Brigham and Women’s Hospital (BWH) Erin received her Bachelor of Science in Psychology from Bridgewater State University in 2012.
-In her spare time Erin runs a crafty shop in person and on Etsy creating products that bring joy to her customers.
+Erin is the current Medical Education Coordinator in Anesthesia, Critical Care and Pain Medicine at Beth Israel Medical Center.
+Before her time at BIDMC, she was the Medical Education Program Administrator in Pediatric Gastroenterology at Boston Children’s Hospital (BCH), Education Program Manager in Vascular Surgery at MGH, Pediatric Fellowships at MGH and Neurology at Brigham and Women’s Hospital (BWH).
+Erin received her Bachelor of Science in Psychology from Bridgewater State University in 2012.
+Among her many professional accomplishments, Erin was awarded the 2023 Rising Star Award at BIDMC for medical education and has recently published several abstracts with her pain medicine research team.
+In her spare time, she runs a craft shop in person as well as on Etsy, where she creates products designed to bring joy to others.

 Jenn Garcia, BA